bhaettasch/watson-domain-expert-chatbot/src/README.md

 # Deploying the Project

+Before deploying the project, take a look at the README files of the subprojects and make sure you completed the configuration.

 ## Using Docker

 The subprojects include individual Dockerfiles.
 You can use them to build the images manually and start the containers afterwards.